rhdeck/react-native-microphone-ios-enable/README.md

-# react-native-camera-ios-enable
+# react-native-microphone-ios-enable

-Adds security message to allow use of the camera without requiring XCode intervention
+Adds security message to allow use of the microphone without requiring XCode intervention

 # Usage